 This is a blog for people who want to join me in the effort to know more about the food we eat, the food products we buy, and in doing a generally better job of coexisting with other species of living things on the planet.
-For a handful of years now (who’s counting?)
-I’ve been exploring how to be a better consumer in general, a meliovore.
+For about ten years now (but at an escargot’s pace) I’ve been exploring how to be a better consumer in general, a meliovore.
 It’s been exciting to see how very many other people are driven by the same wish, to push our derailed food culture back on track – one meal at a time.

 I continue to be very grateful for the wonderful, informative interactions I’ve had with fellow bloggers and other folks who have visited and told me they’re enjoying what they are reading here.
 Thanks for stopping by!